Best grown in full sun, Zinnias are a very colourful perennial, brilliant flowers right though summer.

 You can get ‘Dahlia Flowering’, and ‘Cactus Flowering’ types but look for the unusual, Zinnia elegans ‘Benary’s Giant Lime’, large lime green flowers, attractive foliage and a great cut flower.
 Zinnia haageana are a dwarf or low growing variety often sold as ‘Persian Carpet’, however some Zinnia elegans hybrids are also dwarf growing.

 The first secret to growing Zinnias is warmth, the second is a frost free environment.
 Given these conditions they are easy to grow, and can even be regarded as drought tolerant.

 Full sun and a humus rich well drained soil is essential.
 Do not plant Zinnias into the open until at least late spring.
 You can buy seedlings from good nurseries or you can sow seeds which are easily started in a covered seedling tray.

 Seeds can be sown direct in late spring to mid summer.
 Seeds sown indoors can be sown mid spring and planted out once the weather is warmer.

 Seeds should be sown around 1cm deep in a fine soil, water in well with a seaweed fertilizer and keep moist until established.
 Keep seedlings moist but not wet.
 Deadhead to promote a second flush of flowers.

 Generally sowing to early is a major problem, Zinnias do not like the cold, and although plants are available in punnets as early as September, in cooler areas wait until late October to November.

 Over watering and poor air flow and not enough sun are the other major problems, these lead to mildew.

-Zinnia seeds are available from the following suppliers
+Zinnia seeds and plants are available from the following suppliers

 395 Lesters Rd Ascot VIC 3364 - phone (03) 53434303